cassmastern/lers-sandbox/docs/sec_freeform/ai-accessibility_bus.md

-# A Concept Note: AI‑Augmented Accessibility
+# AI‑Augmented Accessibility — From Daydream to Concept Note

-This is an attempt to turn an idea ([Toward AI-Augmented Accessibility — A Technical Daydream](ai-accessibility.md)) into a concept now ("who knows" kind of thing).
+This is an attempt to turn an idea ([Toward AI-Augmented Accessibility — A Technical Daydream](ai-accessibility.md)) into a *concept note* ("who knows" kind of thing).

 ## 1. Problem Statement